se-edu/se-book/gitAndGithub/branch/text.md

 First, let us learn how the repo looks like as you perform branching operations.

-**A Git branch is simply a _named label_ pointing to a commit.
-The `HEAD` label indicates which branch you are on.** Git creates a branch named `master` by default.
+**A Git branch is simply a _named label_ pointing to a commit** which moves forward automatically as you add more commits to that branch. **The `HEAD` label indicates which branch you are on.**

+Git creates a branch named `master` (or `main`) by default.
 When you add a commit, it goes into the branch you are currently on, and the branch label (together with the `HEAD` label) moves to the new commit.

 Given below is an illustration of how branch labels move as branches evolve.
 Refer to the text below it for explanations of each stage.